 Come Along for the Journey!

 The International Classroom Journey (ICJ) matches elementary and secondary classes with volunteer cultural ambassadors.
 The volunteers are primarily UI international students and scholars and UI study abroad returnees.
-These volunteers are trained to give interactive presentations that put a personal face on the complex world surrounding students.
+These volunteers give interactive presentations that put a personal face on the complex world surrounding students.
 In some cases, both an international student and a U.S. student can present as a team, offering two unique cultural perspectives.

 - Teachers: Request a ICJ visit for your classroom

 - Presenters: Volunteer to speak in a classroom (There is one general volunteer form for all International Programs volunteer opportunities)

 - International students and scholars give first hand accounts of daily life, traditions, and customs in his or her own culture.

 - U.S. students may be able to identify areas of cultural complexity that may be challenging for Iowa school children to understand and assist in explaining from the perspective of an American who has adjusted to life in another culture.